VaibhavUpreti/hugo-blog/content/blog/fundamental-duties.md

 ---
-title: "Fundamental Duties"
+title: Fundamental Duties
-date: 2022-06-12
+date: 2022-06-12 16:43:00
-description: "Fundamental duties and their Implimentation duties"
-emoji: 📜
-featured_image: ashokan.png
-tags: [constitution, college, assignment]
+tags: ["constitution", "assignment"]
+series: ["Markdown"]
+featured: false
 ---

 # TOPIC : **Fundamental Duties and their implimentation**

-Part IVA of the Indian Constitution deals with Fundamental Duties.
+> Part IVA of the Indian Constitution deals with Fundamental Duties.
 As of now, there are 11 Fundamental duties.
 Source:

 ![](https://cdn.pixabay.com/photo/2015/04/23/22/00/tree-736885__480.jpg)